 Close up of a repeater transmitter`s aerial array, this is Oughtibridge and it is a good example of a smaller repeater.

 A repeater (or relay) is a transmitter which receives a signal from a main TV transmitter, remodulates it onto a different set of frequencies and then rebroadcasts it again.
 They are used to transmit into areas which are unable to receive good signals from the main transmitter.
 Most repeaters only broadcast to a relatively small number of people.
 In the case of Oughtibridge the repeater retransmits into the low lying areas of the Don valley around Wharncliffe and Oughtibridge, hence the name.
 The signal is received from Emley Moor (situated to the NW) using the log periodic at the bottom of the picture and then rebroadcast via the Log array at the top of the mast into the valley to the South and West.

-There are about 1106 * repeaters in the UK , of which 30 are larger repeaters (like Sheffield) which are actually used by quite large numbers of people, thus they transmit all 6 digital MUXES.
-Unfortunately the other 1076 relays only transmit three (PSB) MUXES, i.e. not all six of them.
+There are about 1100 repeaters in the UK, of which 30 are larger repeaters which are actually used by quite large numbers of people*, thus they transmit all 6 digital MUXES.
+In addition, during the 700MHz switchover (2018 to 2020), another 11 repeater transmitters became 6 MUX.
+Unfortunately all the other relays, the great majority of them, only transmit three (PSB) MUXES, i.e. not all six of them.

 The original plan was for another 200 of the larger repeater transmitters to broadcast all 6 MUXES, but the commercial broadcasters declined to pay for it !
 However, the 3 PSB MUXES will still give all the five channels which were originally transmitted on analogue, plus a load of others, plus four HDTV channels.

 Just to hammer the point home, to get all 6 digital MUXES you need to get onto one of the 91 six MUX transmitters, though this has become much easier after the post switchover power increase.